 (7) Working Group.
 A working group is a conference within a conference.
 Participants commit to attend a small group of related or organized sessions.
 A volunteer coordinator for each working group proposes a theme, selects and/or organizes sessions for the group to attend, promotes the working group, and facilitates communication among participants.
 A working group consists of up to 15 participants.
 A working group may meet before and after a session(s) or during lunch for additional discussion and interaction.

 Thanks again for participating on the Professional Development Roundtables at the next MPSA Conference.
 These career development sessions are very popular and fill an important role for junior scholars.

 We arrived at the initial list of professional development topics by surveying members and conference attendees and looking at the types of sessions presented by other social science associations.
 In addition, we have several roundtables that are organized and submitted by conference attendees.

-The Chair of each roundtable will also be a participant, and each session should have between four and six participants.
+The Chair of each roundtable will be listed in the program solely as Chair, but will also be a participant; each session should have between four and six participants.
 The complete listing of all participants will be available on the MPSA website after the time of the sessions are scheduled in late January.
 In late February, the Chair of each roundtable should contact the other participants so they can discuss the general points that each person is planning to cover.
 This will help minimize the overlap between the presenters.
 There can be a number questions from the audience, so the chair should make sure that there is twenty minutes for discussion.